-Who can access my personal student conduct file?
+Who can access my student conduct file?

 Student conduct records are kept on file with in the Student Conduct Office and accessed by only those employees with a legitimate educational need to know.
 Records are kept confidential and are not disclosed to outside parties except by written permission of the student or through court order.
 For more informatino about records go to the KU FERPA page:

 How long are student conduct records kept on file?

-Student conduct records are kept on file for a period of two (2) years from the date a student graduates or leaves the university.
+Student conduct records are kept on file for a period of two (2) years from the date a student graduates or officially leaves the university.
 Conduct records involving a suspension or dismissal will be kept on file for at least six (6) years from the date a student withdraws or graduates from the University.
 Some records may be held for up to seven (7) years for compliance with mandatory federal reporting of certain violations.

 What is a student conduct hearing?
 What is its purpose?